dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The "coordinates" field was introduced in 2.29, and accepts a coordinate or a polygon as a value.

-For getting the IDs for *relationship*, *attributes* you can have a look at the respective resources *relationshipTypes*, *trackedEntityAttributes*.
-To create a tracked entity instance you must use the HTTP **POST** method.
-You can post the payload the the following
+For getting the IDs for `relationship` and `attributes` you can have a look at the respective resources `relationshipTypes`, `trackedEntityAttributes`.
-URL:
+To create a tracked entity instance you must use the HTTP *POST* method.
+You can post the payload the the following URL:

     /api/trackedEntityInstances